BeGeos/AstroPy/README.md

 - Minimium and Maximum Latitude where that constellation can be seen
 - The main stars that comprise the constellation

-For now it is just a static file, however after building a database to back it up it could become an useful tool for a themed website, guided sky observation, etc.

-This is the plan anyway,

 @BeGeos